Historic Hotel Charleston

 The Vendue is the first and only hotel dedicated to the arts in Charleston.
 Over 300 pieces of original art have been installed for our guests to enjoy.

-The Vendue also offers three distinct dining experiences for guests: The Drawing Room, The Rooftop, and The Press – proudly serving Starbucks coffee.
+The Vendue also offers distinct dining experiences for guests: Drawing Room, serving breakfast & dinner and The Rooftop serving lunch & dinner.

 The Vendue’s History